Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

     }

     // Let's also move the registration of MyDevice here from
-    // the static constructor where we had it previously.
-Also,
+    // the static constructor where we had it previously, and
-    // we change the registration to also supply a matcher. protected void Awake()
+    // change the registration to also supply a matcher. protected void Awake()
     {
         // Add a match that catches any Input Device that reports its